The Gaussian free-field as a stream function: asymptotics of effective diffusivity in infra-red cut-off: Heuristics: an ODE for as function of

 Since the quadratic part of the stationary (and ergodic) matrix field $a_L$ is positive,

 we are thus in the framework of the homogenization of (non-symmetric) elliptic equations in divergence form.
-The only subtlety is that while the stationary $a_L$ has Gaussian moments\footnote{however depending on $L$}, it is not deterministically bounded by above\footnote{Identifying sufficient moment bounds on non-uniformly elliptic stationary and ergodic coefficient fields is an active line of research, popularized in \cite{B11} and \cite{CD16}, see the recent \cite{BS22} for the sharpest results available.}.
+The only subtlety is that while the stationary $a_L$ has Gaussian moments (however depending on $L$), it is not deterministically bounded from above\footnote{Identifying sufficient moment bounds on non-uniformly elliptic stationary and ergodic coefficient fields is an active line of research, popularized in \cite{B11} and \cite{CD16}, see the recent \cite{BS22} for the sharpest results available.}.
+The first result we need, which is the starting point for the homogenization theory of divergence-form elliptic operators, concerns the existence of so-called correctors.